AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ### 6.1 Feature Importance <a name="FeatureImportance"></a>

-To find the most important factors in building energy use and greenhouse gas emissions, we used a linear regression model.
-The target variable, energy use intensity (EUI), was calculated as the total of residential and non-residential energy use (kWh/m²/year).
+To identify the most influential factors in building energy use and greenhouse gas emissions, we used a Random Forest model.
+The input variables included socioeconomic, climatic, and geographic indicators.
+Among the evaluated features, the Income Index (32.09%) and Average Temperature (23.58%) emerged as the most important predictors of energy use intensity (EUI), followed by Latitude (16.41%) and Average Dewpoint Temperature (6.53%).
+These results highlight the strong influence of income levels and climate on building energy consumption.
+In contrast, features such as GDP per capita (0.45%), the Paris Agreement indicator (0.01%), and image-based embeddings contributed very little, suggesting that image-derived features were not particularly informative in this context.

-The model included factors like GDP per capita, urbanization rate, latitude, and subnational HDI.
-To make all variables comparable, we standardized the data before training the model.
-Heating Degree Days (HDD), which measures heating demand based on temperature, turned out to be the most important factor, showing how much temperature affects energy use.
+We initially tested our models using all available features and then evaluated performance by selecting the most important ones.
+After testing several options, we decided to set a threshold to retain only the features contributing more than 1% to the model's predictions.
+This feature selection process helped streamline the model, focusing on the most influential variables while improving computational efficiency.

-In the future, the model could include other temperature-related factors, like average temperature and humidity, which were not included in this iteration.
 For details on the calculations, check the [Feature Importance Notebook](/notebooks/050_FeatureImportance.ipynb).

 ![Feature Importance](/figures/05_feature_importance.png)